w3f/Grants-Program/applications/msai.md

 - **Registered Legal Entity:** MarvsAI LTD Registered in England and Wales

 ### Team's experience
-Dr Salman Marvasti is a senior software developer with blockhchain since 2015 Dr Atefeh Alihosieni is a medical physician with extensive experience with Patient systems at Baan Clinic and Millway Medical Practice London
+- Dr Salman Marvasti is a senior software developer with blockhchain since 2015
+- Dr Atefeh Alihosieni is a medical physician with extensive experience with Patient systems at Baan Clinic and Millway Medical Practice London
-Dr Mehdi Ghandi is an AI production expert at Microsoft who is advising us on scaling our solutions Dr Ali Marvasti is an AI specialist PhD candidate at UCL and a practicing neurologist with Python coding skills
+- Dr Mehdi Ghandi is an AI production expert at Microsoft who is advising us on scaling our solutions
-- He is author of open source tools for seminology https://github.com/thenineteen/Semiology-Visualisation-Tool
+- Dr Ali Marvasti is an AI specialist PhD candidate at UCL and a practicing neurologist with Python coding skills .
+He is author of open source tools for seminology https://github.com/thenineteen/Semiology-Visualisation-Tool
+- Rahim Lalani runs and manages an App and Development outsourcing team in East Asia.

 ### Team Code Repos